Sigmmma/mek/refinery_readme.txt

 Refinery is a map extractor for games utilizing Bungie's Blam engine.

 Here's a list of what Refinery can currently do:
-    * Load and extract tags from Halo 1 Xbox, PC, CE, PC Demo, and Yelo maps
+    * Load and extract tags and data from Halo 1 Xbox, PC, CE, PC Demo, and Yelo maps
-    * Load and extract tags from Stubbs the Zombie maps on PC and Xbox
+    * Load and extract tags and data from Stubbs the Zombie maps on PC and Xbox
-    * Load and extract tags from CE(not PC) resource maps(loc.map, bitmaps.map, and sounds.map)
+    * Load and extract tags and data from CE(not PC) resource maps(loc.map, bitmaps.map,
+        and sounds.map)
+    * Load and extract data from Halo 2 Vista maps

     * Display all pertinent information contained in the map's header, tag index, scenario bsp headers, and Open sauce header(if it exists).